eboyfriend/self-bot/README.md

 then after thats done run python s.py

-then idc wtf u do after run that command in terminal, cmd prompt, or vscode Lol
+then idc wtf u do after run that command in terminal, cmd prompt, or vscode Lol.
+.
+.
+.
+.
+.
+.
+.
+.
+.
 "add python to path before going into Issues, thanks